FAQ (Frequently Asked Questions)

 - Click “OK” as it is.

-- Texture atlas updated and color restored.
+- The texture atlas is updated and color restored.

 Q21.
 I cannot load an audio file.